A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Notation and Framework

-We assume the treatment follows a logistic regression model: and the response follows a normal model: According to this formulation, $\beta$ denotes the treatment effect, and $(\lambda, \delta)$ are sensitivity parameters that control how strongly the unobserved covariate $U$ is associated with the treatment assignment and the response.
+We assume the treatment follows a logistic regression model: and the response follows a normal model: According to this formulation, $\beta$ denotes a constant and additive treatment effect, and $(\lambda, \delta)$ are sensitivity parameters that control how strongly the unobserved covariate $U$ is associated with the treatment assignment and the response.
 In our model, $p$ is also a sensitivity parameter.